 2.3 ON SYSTEMIC EXAMINATION:

 Revealed normal cardiovascular findings with audible S1 and S2 and no murmurs.
 Respiratory system examination showed bilateral equal air entry with no added sounds.
-Abdominal examination revealed a soft abdomen with tenderness localised to the right hypochondriac region.
+Abdominal examination revealed a soft abdomen with tenderness localized to the right hypochondriac region.
 The central nervous system examination revealed that the patient was conscious and well-oriented.

 FIG 1: Erythematous skin lesions.